codam-coding-college/spark-sessions/gnl/SparkSession - GNL.md

     - As a closing step, discuss whether it's possible or not to restore a static variable to its initial value.
 ###

-   - Please feel in the feedback form afterward, we'd love to hear how you experienced the session!
+   - Please fill in the feedback form afterward, we'd love to hear how you experienced the session!
         [feedbacksheet](https://docs.google.com/forms/d/1Rxyu_5lisstaCNpf8oa6YtFHurdAt9foFZPKIW2psWw/edit)